Palestinian kills 1, injures 4 before police shoot him dead

 Dimiter Tzantchev, the EU ambassador-designate to Israel, said in a statement on Twitter that his thoughts were “with the victims of the cowardly attack in the Old City of Jerusalem" and condemned “this senseless attack against civilians.
 Violence is never the answer.”

-Sunday’s incident was the second of its kind in Jerusalem’s historic Old City in recent days, but shootings are relatively rare.
+Sunday’s incident was the second of its kind in Jerusalem’s historic Old City in recent days.
 On Wednesday, a Palestinian teen was fatally shot after stabbing two Israeli border police.

 In that incident, the two officers were hospitalized and the teen, identified by police as a 16-year-old from east Jerusalem, was pronounced dead at the scene.